 The bank must also mail the borrower a notice of sale within a reasonable time before the sale, as well as publish the notice in a newspaper.
 (W. Va.
 Code § 38-1-4).

 The notice of default gives the borrower ten days to reinstate the loan.
 The borrower loses the right to reinstate after three defaults.
 (W. Va.
 Code § 46A-2-106).

-Some states have a law that allows a foreclosed homeowner to “redeem” the home after the foreclosure sale.
+Some states have a law that allows a foreclosed homeowner to redeem the property after the foreclosure sale.
 West Virginia law doesn’t provide a redemption period after a nonjudicial foreclosure.
 (If you think you will lose your home to foreclosure, read When Do You Have to Leave Your Home When It’s in Foreclosure?)

 If the total mortgage debt is more than the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to get a personal judgment (called a “deficiency judgment”) against the borrower for this amount.
+Some states allow the bank to get a personal judgment, called a “deficiency judgment,” against the borrower for this amount.

 While federal and state laws establish strict foreclosure procedures, mistakes in the process are common.
 If you think the foreclosing bank or servicer has violated the law and you want to find out about different ways to fight a foreclosure, consider contacting a local foreclosure attorney.